cowshedworks/calculators/README.md

 # Calculators

-Calculators is a simple calculators factory
+Calculators is a factory of calculators for non-trivial calculations.
+It's purpose is to remove the need to implement and test algorithms otherwise not implemented in the PHP standard library.

-**PLEASE NOTE** this is very WIP at the moment, calculators will start being added asap
+**PLEASE NOTE** this is very WIP at the moment, calculators will start being added asap in a range of categories including finance, scienfific and language.

 ## Installation